-For advice on which model to buy, see our Apple Watch buying guide.
+For advice on which model to buy, read our Apple Watch buying guide.

 When are Apple Watch models usually released?

-So, original model aside, you should anticipate new Watch models to make their debuts in September, usually at the same time as new iPhones are announced.
+In other words, you should always work on the basis that new Apple Watch models will make their debuts in September, usually at the same time as new iPhones are announced.